AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets

-\textbf{Alternative security with no checksums.} For the remaining app markets that contain no checksums, e.g., Meizu and Anzhi, we propose a mechanism to achieve alternative download security.
-The basic idea is to check the Google Play counterpart of each downloaded app.
-Specifically, by leveraging the AndroZoo app repository~\cite{AndroZoo16} that contains over ten million apps from Google Play, we can check if a downloaded app is in this repository.
-If it is, we conclude that the downloaded app from a third-party market is not compromised during the download process.
-Furthermore, even if an app is not in the repository, we can extract its developer certificate and check whether it is from a Google Play developer.
-Since the AndroZoo repository keeps evolving with Google Play, we have high confidence that most apps could be covered by either our app- or develop-level checking.
-For minimal apps that still miss, \name will give a warning that these apps might not be securely retrieved.
+\textbf{Alternative security with no checksums.} To address the lack of checksums in the remaining app markets such as Meizu and Anzhi, we propose an alternative mechanism to ensure download security.
+The fundamental concept is to cross-check each downloaded app with its Google Play counterpart.
+This can be achieved by utilizing the AndroZoo app repository~\cite{AndroZoo16}, which houses a vast collection of over ten million apps sourced from Google Play.
+By comparing a downloaded app with the apps in the AndroZoo repository, we can determine whether it is present.
+If it is, we conclude that the downloaded app from a third-party market has not been compromised during the download process.
+Additionally, even if an app is not found in the repository, we can extract its developer certificate and verify if it belongs to a Google Play developer.
+Given the dynamic nature of the AndroZoo repository, which continuously updates to reflect changes in Google Play, we have a high level of confidence in covering most apps through either app-level or developer-level checking.
+For the rare cases where some apps are not adequately covered, \name will issue a warning indicating that these apps might not have been securely retrieved.